forma-cloud/FormaCloud/README.md

 ## Slack Integration

 1. Create two Slack channels for FormaCloud ClariSpend and Optima, such as `formacloud-clarispend` and `formacloud-optima`.
 The channel names don't really matter.
-You can choose your own names.
+Feel free to be creative.

 2. Add FormaCloud team members to the Slack channels using Slack Connect, so they can assist with any requests.
    Members to add: